Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Write down any relevant experience that you’ve gained through volunteering or through internships

-- Highlight any accomplishments or responsibilities you took on during these roles.
+- Remark any achievements or responsibilities that you were able to fulfill during these roles.

 References: